Spanning Tree Autoregressive Visual Generation: Method

-That is, the depth of vertices in the spanning tree of the vertex excluding the masked region $M$ must be shallower than that of all vertices belonging to $M$.
-This condition is equivalent to the restriction of the spanning tree $T|_{V \setminus V_M}$ having maximum depth at boundary $B$, which is the collection of vertices in ${V \setminus V_M}$ adjacent to $M$.
-Therefore, it is sufficient as long as \textit{one of the vertices} with the maximum depth is adjacent to $M$ when we sample a spanning tree using vertices in $V \setminus V_M$, even if $M$ is not adjacent to the last appearing vertex in the BFS traversal order of itself.
-However, if we adopt DFS for traversal, a more strict condition must be satisfied: \textit{the exactly one vertex} visited last in the DFS traversal order of the tree spanning on $V \setminus V_M$ must be adjacent to $M$, under the fixed tie-breaking rule.
+This stems from the inherent property of BFS, where the postfix vertex depth must be greater than or equal to the prefix vertex depth.
+In other words, if there is no vertex in the spanning tree whose depth is the same as the depth of a vertex in the non-masked region $V \setminus V_M$, then the depth of the vertex in the spanning tree must be shallower than that of all vertices belonging to $M$.
+This is equivalent to the condition that the restriction of the spanning tree $T|_{V \setminus V_M}$ has maximum depth at each boundary $B_i$, which is the collection of vertices in ${V \setminus V_{M_i}}$ adjacent to $M_i$.
+Therefore, it is sufficient to sample a spanning tree $T|_{V \setminus V_M}$ where at least one of the vertices with the maximum depth is adjacent to each $M_i$, then complete the spanning tree in $G$ by sampling spanning trees in $M_i$ and connecting to these vertices to ensure depth increments without checking tie-breaking violations.
+In contrast, adopting DFS imposes a much stricter constraint even if $M$ is given as a single connected mask, since it requires exactly one vertex visited last during the traversal of $T|_{V \setminus V_M}$ to be adjacent to $M$.

-Therefore, we train the AR model $p_\theta$ by maximum likelihood estimation using the BFS traversal order of the uniform spanning tree, by providing additional positional embedding for the next token position~\cite{pannatier2024sigma, yu2025randomized}.
-Additionally, we regard all corners in the lattice as candidates for root $R$ and uniformly sample a random root $r$ from $R$ as follows,

-When partial observation of the image is not provided at inference time, we use the BFS traversal order of the uniform spanning tree, with one random vertex belonging to the corner serving as the root, as the sequence order, similar to training time.
-If partial observation is given, we first obtain the spanning tree in the non-masked region that enables postfix completion through rejection sampling, while regarding the farthest corner on average from the boundary $B$ in Manhattan distance as the root node to increase the acceptance ratio.
-We select one random vertex in the masked region adjacent to the maximum depth nodes in $B$ and treat it as the new root for the spanning tree of the masked region.
-Finally, we complete the spanning tree by uniformly sampling a spanning tree in the masked region from the selected root node, and we perform a BFS traversal for the entire spanning tree to obtain the final sequence order. \Cref{alg:completion} summarizes the entire process of sampling sequence order for postfix completion at inference.
+Thus, in our approach, we choose the traversal order $\tau_s$ as BFS during both training and inference.
+If partial observation is provided at inference time, we first sample a spanning tree in the non-masked region to enable postfix completion via rejection sampling, treating the corner farthest from the closest boundary in Manhattan distance as the root node to increase acceptance.
+We select one random vertex in the masked region adjacent to the maximum depth nodes corresponding to each $B_i$ and treat it as the new root for the spanning tree in $M_i$.
+Finally, we complete the spanning tree in $G$ by uniformly sampling spanning trees for $M_i$ rooted at the selected root nodes, and connecting each root node to $B_i$ using a single edge connection. \Cref{alg:postfix_completion} and \Cref{fig:postfix_completion} demonstrate sampling sequence order for postfix completion.
+Further discussion about scenarios that violate our assumption of masking is included in the supplementary material.